 These two theologians can be justifiably proud of the fact that they had the courage to step outside the box and consider bold new possibilities, when many theologians and seminaries would have turned me away.
 Their willingness to engage a controversial hypothesis, advanced by a man who had resigned from the ministry, is commendable.
 It is an admission that, even today, in the 21st century, there are treasures in the Bible still waiting to be uncovered.

 Considering the circumstances, the decision of Breshears and Miles to keep the project under wraps is completely understandable.
 Had I been in their shoes, I would have done the same thing.
-Christianity was not ready then, and it is not ready now, to accept that Jesus Christ was an extraterrestrial and that the Newton Bible Code teaches a nuclear family model of the Trinity.
+Christianity was not ready then, and it is not ready now, to accept that Jesus Christ was an extraterrestrial and that the Sagan Signal teaches a nuclear family model of the Trinity.

-Now that the world knows the depth of involvement of Western Seminary in the verification of the Newton Bible Code, my recommendation to this outstanding institution is that it throw its full and unconditional support behind a formal cryptanalysis of the data.
+Now that the world knows the depth of involvement of Western Seminary in the verification of the Sagan Signal, my recommendation to this outstanding institution is that it throw its full and unconditional support behind a formal cryptanalysis of the data.
 That way, whatever the results turn out to be, Western Seminary and its theologians will be seen as forward-leaning and pro-active, rather than running away from the challenge that confronts them.
-Either way, whether the Newton Bible Code theory is confirmed or debunked, Western Seminary will have played a major role in the process.
+Either way, whether the Sagan Signal theory is confirmed or debunked, Western Seminary will have played a major role in the process.